Fire-Rated Cables for Wire Harness: Types, Standards & Selection Guide

 6. Industry Applications & Code Requirements

 Tunnel applications (road and rail) represent the most demanding fire cable environment.
 The Channel Tunnel fire of 1996 reached temperatures above 1,000°C and damaged 500 meters of tunnel lining.
 Post-incident regulations now require fire-resistant cables with LSZH jackets for all tunnel wiring.
-The Channel Tunnel fire directly influenced the development of the European CPR Euroclass system for cable fire classification.

 7. Testing & Verification: How to Validate Fire Ratings